ymolists/website/src/routes/docs/context-urls.md

 - [Issue Context](#issue-context)
 - [Pull/Merge Request Context](#pullmerge-request-context)

+Please note, these contexts are supported for GitHub, GitLab, and Bitbucket.
+This also includes self-hosted installations of these git providers, where available.

 ## Repository Context

 To start a new workspace, you prefix your repository URL with `gitpod.io/#`.
 E.g. [gitpod.io/#https://github.com/gitpod-io/website](https://gitpod.io/#https://github.com/gitpod-io/website).